Gautam1145-AI/Gautam-First-Repository/README.md

 # Gautam-First-Repository
-This is my first Git repository
+This is my first Git repository.
+Author-Gautam Prajapat